kudachambwe/fpso-marine/README.md

 # FPSO Marine Inforgraphic

-> This is an interactive infographic for ABB's FPSO Marine.
+> This is an interactive and responsive infographic for ABB's FPSO Marine.

 ## Structure